Key takeaways

 Chart depicts gross domestic product (GDP) of the world’s largest economies.

-China’s stock market alone makes up one-quarter of the MSCI Emerging Markets Index.
-“Any investor who puts money to work in a broad, emerging market index likely owns a significant position in Chinese stocks,” says Haworth.
+Although it is the world’s second largest economy (after the United States), investors still classify China as an emerging market.
+Within that category, it is by far the largest single country contributing to the MSCI Emerging Markets Index, representing more than one-quarter of the Index.4 “Any investor who puts money to work in a broad, emerging market index likely owns a significant position in Chinese stocks,” says Haworth.

 Pie chart depicts what percentage of the MSCI Emerging Market Index is attributable to China, Taiwan, India, South Korea, Brazil and other countries.